Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Introduction

 \textbf{Price optimization under the MNL model.} Under the traditional multinomial logit (MNL) model, it is well-known that the profit function of multiple substitutable products is concave in the choice probabilities \citep{song2021demand,dong2009dynamic}. \cite{hopp2005product} and \cite{wang2012capacitated} show that the markup or adjusted markup is product-invariant at optimality under the MNL model.
 Our review is limited to studies based on the MNL model, but we refer readers to other examples that involve the constant markup property of the optimal solution including \cite{li2011pricing} and \cite{gallego2014multiproduct} under the nested logit model, \cite{li2015d} under the $d$-level nested logit model, \cite{li2017optimal} under the paired combinatorial logit (PCL) model, and \cite{zhang2018multiproduct} under the generalized extreme value (GEV) models.

-\textbf{Assortment optimization under the MNL model.} Under the traditional MNL model, \cite{talluri2004revenue} shows that the revenue-maximizing assortment is nested by revenue. \cite{rusmevichientong2010dynamic} and \cite{sumida2021revenue} study the MNL assortment problems under the cardinality constraint and the totally unimodular constraint, respectively. \cite{bai2023assortment} and \cite{bai2024assortment} consider variants of the MNL model, focusing on the endogenous context-dependent MNL and the utility-based rank cutoffs MNL, respectively. \cite{bront2009column,rusmevichientong2014assortment} and \cite{el2023joint} study the assortment problem under a mixed of multinomial logit models.
+\textbf{Assortment optimization under the MNL model.} Under the traditional MNL model, \cite{talluri2004revenue} show that the revenue-maximizing assortment is nested by revenue. \cite{rusmevichientong2010dynamic}, \cite{sumida2021revenue}, \cite{elmachtoub2022revenue} study MNL assortment problems under cardinality constraints, totally unimodular constraints, and product retirement constraints, respectively. \cite{ma2023assortment} studies when deterministic assortments are optimal among broader randomized mechanisms and shows that this holds under several common choice models, including MNL and Markov Chain models. \cite{bai2023assortment} and \cite{bai2024assortment} consider variants of the MNL model, focusing on the endogenous context-dependent MNL and the utility-based rank cutoffs MNL, respectively. \cite{bront2009column,rusmevichientong2014assortment} and \cite{el2023joint} study the assortment problem under a mixed of multinomial logit models.
 For other representative work on assortment optimization under other choice models, we refer to \cite{davis2014assortment} for the nested logit model, \cite{blanchet2016markov} for the markov chain model, and \cite{aouad2018approximability} for the preference list-based model.

+\textbf{Opaque selling strategy.} The work by \citet{mike2021power} is closely related to ours in the existing literature.
+Their work focuses on identifying conditions under which the opaque selling strategy dominates discriminatory pricing and single pricing strategies for exchangeable valuation distributions.
+In contrast, our work focuses on price and assortment optimization problems for $k$-risk-averse customers under the multinomial logit choice model with opaque products.
+In addition, their research examines both risk-averse and risk-neutral customers. \cor{Subsequently to our paper, \cite{chen2025approximation} study a multi-period, multi-product dynamic pricing problem for risk-averse customers with opaque products.
+Their model adopts an opaque-specific independent-demand framework, in which each customer arrives with a focal traditional product in mind and compares it only with the opaque product when that product is included in the opaque support.
+In contrast, we study a static MNL-based model for $k$-risk-averse customers that consider purchasing every traditional product offered alongside the opaque product. }